matkoch/matkoch.github.io/_posts/2020-08-04-implementing-and-debugging-custom-msbuild-tasks.md

 ## Acknowledgements

-I want to add that much of my adventures with MSBuild are only of good nature and happy endings because my friend [Martin Ullrich](https://twitter.com/dasmulli) is such a great source of knowledge:
+I want to add that much of my adventures with MSBuild are only of good nature and happy endings because my friend [Martin Ullrich](https://twitter.com/dasmulli) is such an **MSBuild wizard**.

-<div class="tweet" tweetID="1189873542906683392">I think everyone should have a @dasmulli to effectively work with #msbuild.
-Thank you so much Martin! 👏🏻</div>

 If you don't follow him yet, you really should.
-And sorry to Martin for sending more MSBuild enthusiasts your way! 🤗
+And sorry Martin for sending more MSBuild enthusiasts your way! 🤗